No more waiting in line at the polls!

 "I Voted" sticker (Ohio Secretary of State Website)

-Download Adobe Reader to read PDF formatted documents
+Download Adobe Reader to read PDF format documents